Before switching fully to electricity in 1956, Singapore’s street lights were powered by gas from Kallang Gasworks.1

-Low pressure sodium lamps were introduced in Singapore in 1969, but these were low pressure ones.
-By 1974, the Public Utilities Board (PUB) had plans to light all major roads with high pressure sodium vapour lamps as they were expected to reduce electricity consumption by a third.
+Low pressure sodium lamps were introduced in Singapore in 1969.
+However, by 1974, the Public Utilities Board (PUB) had plans to light all major roads with high pressure sodium vapour lamps as these were expected to reduce electricity consumption by street lights by a third.
 By then, more than 500 sodium lamps had been installed along streets such as Nicoll Highway, Maxwell Road, Orchard Boulevard Road, Stamford Road and Connaught Drive.5

 Brighter Streetlighting Scheme

 In 1975, under the Brighter Streetlighting Scheme, the Public Works Department (PWD) started a project to upgrade street lights when the need arose and according to technological advances.
 This exercise involved increasing the number of lights or shifting them when roads were widened or changed to expressways.
 The replacement of mercury vapour lamps with high pressure sodium ones continued under this project.

-Called the Centralised Ripple Control Scheme, the new electrical remote system eliminated the need to install additional cables between transmitters and receivers, the latter having the function of receiving coded signals that would switch street lights on or off.
-The implementation of this system was anticipated save up to S$200,000 annually for the PUB.7
+Called the Centralised Ripple Control Scheme, this new electrical remote system eliminated the need to install additional cables between transmitters and receivers, the latter having the function of receiving coded signals that would switch street lights on or off.
+It was anticipated that the implementation of this system would save PUB up to S$200,000 annually.7

 Nor-Afidah Abd Rahman

-3. Tyers, R. (1993).
-Ray Tyers’ Singapore: Then & now.
-Singapore: Landmarks Books, p.
-202. (Call no.: RSING 959.57 TYE-[HIS])
+3. Ray Tyers and Siow Jin Hua, Ray Tyers’ Singapore: Then & Now (Singapore: Landmark Books, 1993), 202.
+(Call no. RSING 959.57 TYE-[HIS])

-The information in this article is valid as at 1998 and correct as far as we are able to ascertain from our sources.
+The information in this article is valid as at March 2019 and correct as far as we are able to ascertain from our sources.
 It is not intended to be an exhaustive or complete history of the subject.
 Please contact the Library for further reading materials on the topic.